yo-C-ta/Vehicle_Assistant_GAS_LineBot/README.md

 ## Keyward

-Any wards to start conversation and choose from options.
+Any word to start conversation and choose from options.

 ## Toyota client